cami5326/pandas-challenge/README.md

 ![per_school_summary](https://github.com/githubemail5326/pandas-challenge/blob/main/PyCitySchools/per_school_summary.PNG)

 * A higher spending per capita does not mean higher overall passing percentage.
-In fact, the higher overall passing percentage are in schools that spend less than 585 per student and the schools that spend more (between 645-680) have the lowest overall passing percentage in comparison.
+In fact, the higher overall passing percentage are in schools that spend less than 585 per student and the schools that spend more (between 645-680) have the lowest overall passing percentage.
 More data analysis will be required to understand the difference on the spending efficiency.

 ![spending_summary](https://github.com/githubemail5326/pandas-challenge/blob/main/PyCitySchools/spending_summary.PNG)